 First, contact Lavery Library at email@example.com to verify if we have access to the video and if it can be digitized.
 If so, the video will be digitized by OIT and posted on Ensemble for you.
-You will then be able to embed the video within your Blackboard course.
+You will then be able to embed the video within your Brightspace course.
 If this is not an option, the library will check to see if the video is available through other online options like Netflix, Hulu, Amazon, etc. It may be available with a subscription or for a fee.
 If so, access must be acquired individually by each student in the course.
 It is up to the discretion of the instructor if this is still a required component of the course online or if other activities can be made available to replace the content included in the video.
 Your liaison librarian can help you find alternative video resources that may be more easily used in online course delivery.

 What are the technical requirements necessary for online classes?

 You will need to have a computer (either Windows 10 or Mac OSX 10.8 or higher) and a high-speed Internet connection.
 If you plan to hold synchronous live sessions or record video lectures, you will also need a webcam and a headset with a microphone.
 We recommend the Logitech H570E Stereo USB Headset.
 We also recommend the latest version of Chrome or Firefox as the preferred web browsers.
-Other browsers such as IE, Edge, Opera, or Safari are also acceptable, but may not provide full functionality for all campus resources.
+Other browsers such as Edge, Opera, or Safari are also acceptable but may not provide full functionality for all campus resources.
 For more detailed technical specifications, please visit the student computer recommendations on the OIT website.

 View more details about Learning Online at Fisher, including the Online Readiness Assessment, Online Student Orientation, and current online and hybrid programs.Learning Online